olmcpartlan/LightPanel/README.md

 ### Light Panel

-This project was hosted on a raspberry pi, however it now functions as a hub for my own personal use.
+##### Project Description:

+This application communicates with Philips Hue lights on the User's network.
+Functionality includes turning lights on/off, updating the color/brightness, and creating scheduled routines.

 The Philips Hue API is very straight-forward and is quite fun to work with.
 I encourage the reader to use this code as a template for a project of their own.

-Color Changing Demo:
+This project was hosted on a raspberry pi, however it now functions as a hub for my own personal use.
+To see the functionality of the application, here is a demo of updating the light's saturation value:

 <img src="./Client/public/light_demo.gif" alt="Light Demo" width="500" height="500">